• Home

 Handling

-- Being touched all over (ears, feet, tail, genitals, anus, muzzle, gums, thigh, leg pits, paws)
+• Being handled all over (nose, ears, feet, tail, muzzle, gums, thigh, leg pits, paws)

-- Being dried with a towel and hair dryer
+• Being dried with a towel and a hair dryer

 Objects